By 2023, eCommerce is expected to account for 22% of all retail sales — a 7.9% jump from 2019.

-Refund fraud is stressful for e-commerce merchants to deal with.
-It can be difficult to figure out which claims are legitimate and which ones are fraudulent.
-Customer relationships can get caught in the middle of attempting to prevent refund fraud cases from happening.
+Refund fraud is stressful for eCommerce merchants to deal with.
+It can be difficult to decipher which claims are legitimate and which ones are fraudulent — leaving your relationship with your customers in jeopardy.

-Forter, for example, provides you with a fraud prevention solution that is tailored to your business.
+Forter’s Trust Platform provides a fraud prevention solution that is tailored to your business.
 With a single platform, you’ll be able to secure the entire purchasing journey from start to finish.
-All of Forter’s fraud protection services allow you to approve more legitimate transactions, avoid false declines, and protect your business from all different types of e-commerce fraud using an automated platform.
+All of Forter’s fraud protection services allow you to approve more legitimate transactions, avoid false declines, and protect your business from all different types of eCommerce fraud using an automated platform.

-E-commerce platforms provide everyone with a ton of convenience.
-Pandemic aside, there is still loads of value in being able to purchase goods and services from the comfort of your home instead of needing to leave the house.
+ECommerce platforms provide your customers with the luxury of convenience.
+It has become increasingly clear that there will always be value in being able to purchase goods and services from the comfort of your home instead of having to leave the house.

-This also means that companies need to be aware of the different e-commerce fraud types.
-Unfortunately, e-commerce merchants have more to watch out for than brick-and-mortar stores.
+This also means that companies need to be aware of the different eCommerce fraud types.

 Unfortunately, eCommerce merchants tend to be more vulnerable than brick-and-mortar stores.
 But by staying informed (and implementing a fraud protection solution), you can keep fraudsters from targeting your business and ensure that your bottom line is always protected.

 Forter is the Trust Platform for digital commerce.
 We make accurate, instant assessments of trustworthiness across every step of the buying journey.
 Our ability to isolate fraud and protect consumers is why Nordstrom, Sephora, Instacart, Adobe, Priceline, and other leaders across industries have trusted us to process more than $500 billion in transactions.
 Click here to learn more.